Manhattan House: Development

 In December 1947, New York Life submitted plans to the New York City Board of Estimate for a 19-story apartment building between 65th and 66th Streets.
 The structure was to contain 2,350 rooms in total, and it was to be flanked by gardens on 65th and 66th Streets.
-The company also proposed a public parking garage on the block immediately to the south, with 1,400 to 2,000 parking spaces, and it planned to donate some land along 66th Street to the city government.
+The company also proposed a public parking garage on the block immediately to the south, with 1,400 to 2,000 parking spaces, and it planned to donate some land along 66th Street to the city government, allowing that street to be widened.
+The configuration would allow most of the apartments to face a quieter side street.
 Mayer & Whittlesley and SOM submitted plans for the development to the New York City Department of Buildings in January 1948, but the project was delayed by disputes over the parking garage, which mayor William O'Dwyer ultimately halted in August 1948.
 Later the same month, New York Life announced that it had postponed the planned apartment building indefinitely because of rising construction costs; the company would instead use the site as a 500-space parking lot.

 New York Life announced in April 1949 that the general contractor, Cauldwell-Wingate Company, would immediately begin constructing the building, which was to be known as Manhattan House.
 New York Life officials hosted a groundbreaking ceremony for the development on April 6, 1949; at that point, the insurance company had already received over a thousand applications from potential tenants.
-The development was originally expected to cost between $11 million and $14 million.
+The development was originally expected to cost $11–14 million.
 Charles E. Lane Jr. was hired as the building's resident manager the following month, and workers began pouring the concrete floor slabs that August.
 The city and New York Life agreed in September 1949 to construct an 850-space parking lot to the south of Manhattan House, with a public park atop the garage, but a court subsequently halted these plans.
 Manhattan House topped out during May 1950, and New York Life displayed a "model apartment" at the building the next month.